dw8787878/adAnalytics/README.md

 # adAnalytics

-Just trying out some JS exerices to analyze ad view data.  <br />
+Just trying out some JS exercises to analyze ad view data.  <br />

 inview_percent - Calculate % of ad in viewport. <br />
 inview_1 - When 50% of the ad in viewport is showing, start timer.<br />